Michael de Percy

 Michael de Percy (born 1970) is the Canberra Press Gallery Correspondent for The Spectator Australia.
-He is an Australian academic, political scientist, journalist, editor, and political commentator, and an Adjunct Associate Professor in the Canberra School of Government at the University of Canberra in Australia.
+He is an Australian academic, political scientist, journalist, editor, and political commentator.
+He is an Adjunct Associate Professor in the Canberra School of Government at the University of Canberra and an Adjunct Senior Research Fellow at the Federation University in Australia.
 According to Toby James, de Percy co-developed theoretical tools which show how technological and institutional legacies limited the policy options available to deploy new communications technologies in Australia and Canada.
 He was among the people who supported change in the Australian Broadcasting Legislation amendment in 2017.
 In 2022 de Percy was appointed to the Australian Research Council's College of Experts.
-He is a graduate of the Royal Military College, Duntroon and served as an army officer before becoming an academic.
+He is a graduate of the Royal Military College, Duntroon where he received the Brigadier W.J.
+Urquhart Prize as the top Artillery graduate and served as an army officer before becoming an academic.

 Academic career

 Research

 De Percy's PhD thesis, supervised by John Wanna, developed a model of path-dependent, punctuated equilibrium to facilitate process tracing in a comparison of communications technology policy outcomes in Canada and Australia.
 He further expanded the research with his article in Policy Studies to also identify policy regimes.